Relay.app vs. Claude Cowork: one is a cloud-based workflow automation platform, the other is an AI desktop agent. Here's when to use each in 2026.

 Pricing

-Team: $20/seat/month (annual) or $25/seat/month (monthly) β Standard seats with Cowork, SSO, enterprise search, and admin controls.
-Premium seats at $100β$125/seat/month.
+Team: $25/seat/month ($20/seat billed annually) for standard seats with Cowork, SSO, enterprise search, and admin controls

 Head-to-head comparison

-π§ Automation approach
+๐ง Automation approach

 Relay.app uses structured, visual workflows.
 A trigger fires, steps execute in order, paths branch based on conditions, and people step in when needed.
 It's predictable, auditable, and repeatable.
 You build it once, and it runs the same way every time.